-Injection points are needed to provide the proper spatial array for ISCO pilot testing near target well MP-37.
+Injection points are needed to provide the proper spatial array for the ISCO pilot testing investigation near target well MP-37.
 The only nearby existing well MW-37R, located 10 feet northwest of well MP-37 (see Figure 2-1), will be used for monitoring purposes.
-ISCO fluids for pilot testing near well MW-27 will be injected using temporary Geoprobe points as depicted on Figure 2-1.
+ISCO fluids for the pilot testing investigation near well MW-27 will be injected using temporary Geoprobe points as depicted on Figure 2-1.